ompl/ompl/doc/dox/thirdparty.md

 This page includes a list of extensions to OMPL provided by the community.
 Please read the [directions on writing a contribution](contrib.html) and the suggested [style guide](styleGuide.html) if you would like to submit your own contribution.

+# SPARS and SPARS2 contribution

+### Author: Andrew Dobson (Rutgers University)

+- [SPARS](\ref gSPARS) and [SPARS2](\ref gSPARStwo) are roadmap-based planners that operate similarly to Visbility-based PRM, but provide asymptotic near-optimality guarantees.
+The SPARS and SPARS2 algorithms a described in:
+    - A. Dobson, A. Krontiris, K. Bekris, Sparse Roadmap Spanners, _Workshop on the Algorithmic Foundations of Robotics (WAFR)_ 2012. [[PDF]](http://www.cs.rutgers.edu/~kb572/pubs/sparse_roadmap_spanner.pdf)
+    - A. Dobson, K. Bekris, Improving Sparse Roadmap Spanners, _IEEE International Conference on Robotics and Automation (ICRA)_ May 2013. [[PDF]](http://www.cs.rutgers.edu/~kb572/pubs/spars2.pdf)

 # T-RRT Implementation

 ### Author: Dave Coleman (University of Colorado Boulder)

 - [T-RRT](\ref gTRRT) is an RRT variant and tree-based motion planner that takes into consideration state costs to compute low-cost paths that follow valleys and saddle points of the configuration-space costmap.
-It uses transition tests from stoachastic optimization methods to accept or reject new potential sates. <a href="https://github.com/davetcoleman/ompl_rviz_viewer/">An example use of TRRT</a>.
+It uses transition tests from stochastic optimization methods to accept or reject new potential sates.
+[An example use of TRRT](https://github.com/davetcoleman/ompl_rviz_viewer).
-    - L. Jaillet, J. Cortés, T. Siméon, Sampling-Based Path Planning on Configuration-Space Costmaps, in IEEE TRANSACTIONS ON ROBOTICS, VOL. 26, NO. 4, AUGUST 2010, http://homepages.laas.fr/nic/Papers/10TRO.pdf
+    - L. Jaillet, J. Cortés, T. Siméon, Sampling-Based Path Planning on Configuration-Space Costmaps, in IEEE Transactions on Robotics, 26(4):635–646, August 2010, [[PDF]](http://homepages.laas.fr/nic/Papers/10TRO.pdf)

 # ROS Interface to OMPL